manoharkr001/College-duniya/README.md

-# College-duniya
+# collegeduniya
-A Website for students searching for college all over the India.
+Our website provides information about best colleges and courses all over India and Abroad.